 While this may seem on the surface like a positive development toward drug users finding the help they need, the rehab industry has an unfortunate dark side: Not all of these facilities provide appropriate standards of addiction treatment.
-Low-quality addiction centers can stand in the way of recovery, and in some cases they can create conditions that are actively harmful.
+Low-quality addiction centers can stand in the way of recovery, and in some cases, they can create actively harmful conditions.

 (Continued after video…)

 Many rehab facilities are for-profit institutions, and profit margins can make it easy to overlook high addiction treatment standards.
 The problem may arise from well-meaning but inexperienced rehabs failing to follow the industry’s best practices or not having appropriate resources to encourage recovery.
 In some cases, there have even been allegations of scams and fraud when facilities promise more than they can offer.